 COVID-19 and Emergency Resources

-*We are noticing shifts in funding priorities as our communities start to re-open.
+*We are noticing shifts in funding priorities as our communities re-open.
 Visit the Grant Deadline Calendar for additional grant opportunities.

 Provides one-time grants of up to $5,000 for recent unexpected medical, dental, and mental health emergencies to artists in financial need who are practicing in the visual arts, film/video/electronic/digital arts, and choreography.